Pluralsight Review Introduction

 Today, the Utah-based company has over 1,400 employees and more than 1,500 expert teachers.
 Pluralsight’s clients include 70% of Fortune 500 companies (such as Microsoft and Morgan Stanley) and over a million individual users across more than 150 countries.

-Pluralsight also hosts Pluralsight LIVE, a large yearly tech conference.
-This year, the lineup includes the comedian Ellen DeGeneres, professional rock climber Alex Honnold, and special effects designer and fabricator Adam Savage.
+Pluralsight also hosts Pluralsight Navigate, a large yearly tech conference.
+Previous speaker lineups have included the comedian Ellen DeGeneres, professional rock climber Alex Honnold, and special effects designer and fabricator Adam Savage.

 What is Pluralsight?